vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/TIU FIELD CHECK.md

  property | value
  --- | ---
  Method comment | Input: <None>

- Leading comment lines | {::nomarkdown}Output: RESULT (see below for description) Similar to IMPORT^TIUSRVF; takes and parses XML fields to see if they have a matching field in the database.
-Also resolves self referencing fields, and updates the XML.
-Returns RESULT, which is a list of fields in format ORIGINAL_FIELD_NAME^CODE^NEW_FIELD_NAME.
-If the CODE is 1 or 2, then the NEW_FIELD_NAME is blank.
-If the CODE is 0, then the NEW_FIELD_NAME has the renamed field name.
-In that case, the XML has been updated with the new name where ever the original name had occurred.{:/}
+ Leading comment lines | {::nomarkdown}Output: RESULT (see below for description)<br/>Similar to IMPORT^TIUSRVF; takes and parses XML fields to<br/>see if they have a matching field in the database.
+Also resolves self<br/>referencing fields, and updates the XML.
+Returns RESULT, which is a <br/>list of fields in format ORIGINAL_FIELD_NAME^CODE^NEW_FIELD_NAME.<br/>If the CODE is 1 or 2, then the NEW_FIELD_NAME is blank.
+If the CODE<br/>is 0, then the NEW_FIELD_NAME has the renamed field name.
+In that <br/>case, the XML has been updated with the new name where ever the <br/>original name had occurred.{:/}

 ### Input Parameters